jessepav/lacygoill-wiki-backup/shell/shell.md

     $ zsh -c 'echo "a\u00e9b"'
     aéb~

-OTOH, by default, `$ printf` never translates anything, and is consistent across all popular shells:
+OTOH, by default,  `printf` never translates anything, and  is consistent across all popular shells:

     $ bash -c 'printf "%s" "a\u00e9b"'